alfredolopez80/Demo-pallet/README.md

 #### - Nodle Pallet
   This is useful to change parameter values gradually to ensure a smooth transition.
 It is also possible to cancel an update before it reaches to target value.
-  PD: The Pallet is tested through Test of Substrate, because Polkadot.JS is Complicated due to the nature of the values.
+  PD: The Pallet is tested through Test of Substrate (cargo test --all) , because Polkadot.JS is Complicated due to the nature of the values.